Absence of Cartan subalgebras for right-angled Hecke von Neumann algebras: Notation and preliminaries

 \begin{rmk}[Creation and annihilation arguments] Note that for $\boldw, \boldv \in W$ saying that $\vert \boldw^{-1} \boldv \vert = \vert \boldv \vert - \vert \boldw \vert$ just means that the start of $\boldv$ contains the word $\boldw$.
-Throughout the paper we say that $s \in W$ acts by means of a creation operator on $\boldv \in W$ if $\vert s \boldv \vert = \vert \boldv \vert +1$.
+Throughout the paper we say that $s \in S$ acts by means of a creation operator on $\boldv \in W$ if $\vert s \boldv \vert = \vert \boldv \vert +1$.
 It acts as an annihilation operator if $\vert s \boldv \vert = \vert \boldv \vert - 1$.
 Note that as $W$ is right-angled we cannot have $\vert s \boldv \vert = \vert \boldv \vert$.
 For $\boldv, \boldw \in W$ we may always decompose $\boldw = \boldw' \boldw''$ such that $\vert \boldw \vert = \vert \boldw ' \vert + \vert \boldw '' \vert, \vert \boldw'' \boldv \vert = \vert \boldv \vert - \vert \boldw''\vert$ and $\vert \boldw \boldv \vert = \vert \boldv \vert - \vert \boldw '' \vert + \vert \boldw'\vert$.
 That is $\boldw$ first acts by means of annihilations of the letters of $\boldw''$ and then $\boldw'$ acts as a creation operator on $\boldw'' \boldv$.
 We will use such arguments without further reference. \end{rmk}

-The following Lemma \ref{Lem=TExpansion} together with Lemma \ref{Dfn=Aw} say that $T_\boldw$ decomposes in terms of a sum of operators that first act by annihilation (this is $T_{\boldu''}^{(1)}$) then a diagonal action (this is the projection $P_{\boldu V \Gamma_0}$) and finally by creation (this is $T_{\boldu'}^{(1)}$).
-This decomposition is crucial for {\it each} of our main results.
+The following Lemma \ref{Lem=BreakDown} together with Lemma \ref{Lem=TExpansion} say that $T_\boldw$ decomposes in terms of a sum of operators that first act by annihilation (this is $T_{\boldu''}^{(1)}$) then a diagonal action (this is the projection $P_{\boldu V \Gamma_0}$) and finally by creation (this is $T_{\boldu'}^{(1)}$).

 \begin{dfn} Let $\boldw \in W$.
 Let $A_\boldw$ be the set of triples $(\boldw', \Gamma_0, \boldw'')$ with $\boldw', \boldw'' \in W$ and $\Gamma_0 \in \Cliq(\Gamma)$ such that: (1) $\boldw = \boldw' V\Gamma_0 \boldw''$, (2) $\vert \boldw \vert = \vert \boldw' \vert + \vert V\Gamma_0 \vert + \vert \boldw'' \vert$, (3) if $s \in S$ commutes with $V\Gamma_0$ then $\vert \boldw's \vert > \vert \boldw'\vert$ (that is, letters commuting with $V\Gamma_0$ cannot occur at the end of $\boldw'$ but if they are there they should occur at the start of $\boldw''$ instead). \end{dfn}